StephPaz/Personal/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+I am testing the ability to perform nested collapse/expand using html inside of markdown for github pages.

 ### Markdown
 <details>
   <summary>